Kubernetes Engine (OKE) Metrics

 The metrics listed in the following tables are automatically available for any Kubernetes clusters you create.
 You do not need to enable monitoring on the resource to get these metrics.

-Container Engine for Kubernetes metrics include the following dimensions:
+Kubernetes Engine metrics include the following dimensions:

 RESOURCEID